 You can find the Conference Report from Day Two on 12th July 2020 here

 You can find the Conference Report from Day Three on 13th July 2020 here

 The International Art Therapy Practice/Research Conference was held on 11-13 July 2019 at Queen Mary University of London, Mile End Road, London.

 You can see highlights from the conference on Twitter using #ArtTherapyIntConf

-Find out about The 10th Attachment & the Arts Conference: The Relational Human Body
+Find out about the 10th Attachment & the Arts Conference in November 2020 here

-You can see highlights from the Attachment & the Arts conference 2018 on Twitter using #AttachmentArts
+You can see highlights from past Attachment & the Arts conferences on Twitter using #AttachmentArts